jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and blue bins.
 It was straightforward.
 Other than the still hating the smell of old coffee, I liked the memories—it taught me what honest work was.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.

-Connecting computers to the internet kickstarted the Information Age.
+Connecting computers to the internet kickstarted the Internet Age.
 Likewise, attaching the steam engine to mechanical devices ushered in the Industrial Age.
 Mechanized wheels, lathes, drills, and presses powered the era of mass-production that populated the world with new and wondrous products.
 Mass-producing trains, clothes, and newspapers needed a lot of manpower.
 Which thus required a lot of managers.
 Look below, and you'll see a typical production line our ancestors worked.

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>

 Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Today, most people in the West work in hospitals, construction sites, or in an office.
 And software can now replace most managerial roles and let these workers collaborate directly.
-Mass-collaboration is to the Information Age, what mass-production was to the Industrial Age.
+Mass-collaboration is to the Internet Age, what mass-production was to the Industrial Age.

 Today's excessive management is a holdover from an age gone by.
 It's out of habit that our workplaces over-value control and delegation instead of contribution and collaboration.
 Excessive management turns leaders into gatekeepers who seek to control "access" to things like news services, retail stores, formal education, and especially the higher "management positions" of corporate employment.
 Today there's an entire class of middle-men, consultants, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power is to manage an Industrial Age technology while putting gates up around workers and customers.

-In contrast, the Information Age demands mass-collaboration.
+In contrast, the Internet Age demands mass-collaboration.
 Computers and the internet let anyone on the frontline—workers or customers—coordinate with each other.
 This is sometimes called "Wikinomics."
 Open-source shows us how easy and effective mass-collaboration is.
 The open-source community works together on a core technology.
 People then use the core technology to create their own specialized products.

 ![old philosophy in a new world](/img\diagrams\techvolution-open-source-projects.jpg) _Some of the more famous open-source projects.
 Most of this software, worth billions, you can download use yourself for free._

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want.
 And you don't have to be a programmer to contribute.
 Writers, designers, testers are all needed.
 Mass-collaboration is how Wikipedia wrote millions of articles in just a few years.
 It's also how Linux, Android, Chrome, and other excellent services work too.

 This is not to say that open-source communities are perfect and can run the world.
 Some of its people are too rude, projects die off, personalities clash, and so forth.
-In _The Innovators_, author Walker Isaacson explains how the trifecta of academia, corporations, and militaries was optimal for creating the Information Age.
+In _The Innovators_, author Walker Isaacson explains how the trifecta of academia, corporations, and militaries was optimal for creating the Internet Age.
 Likewise, it was the government, big business, and open-source organizing structures that keep pushing us into the digital future.
-Open-source is only a part of the ecosystem bringing the Information Age and mass-collaboration to life.
+Open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 There will always be big companies like Duke Energy, Ford, and Boeing with large corporate structures, always be government services running health care plans, and installing traffic lights.

 That said, open-source is vital.